gitluin/sara/README.md

 =====
 Description
 -------
 sara is a simple and lightweight dynamic window manager.
-What started out as an attempt to make catwm into a small and fully-functional window manager has turned into my primary project in C. At the moment, sara combines aspects of dwm, bspwm, and monsterwm.
+What started out as an attempt to make catwm into a small and fully-functional window manager has turned into my primary project in C. At the moment, sara combines aspects of dwm and bspwm with some custom features.
 As my needs/wants change, so too will the program, and probably how much you like it.

 If things like [dwm-ipc](https://github.com/mihirlad55/dwm-ipc) scare the hell out of you because they're so big, this window manager might be for you.
 You want a window manager that works like a souped-up dwm with sane defaults that is also opinionated like all the cool kids.
 I think the combination of the tag system, the flexibility of sxhkd and IPC interaction, and the ease of parsing the window manager's internal state are good selling points.